fish497-2018/yiu_eviota/README.md

 Question:
 Are there any visible morphological differences between the two haplotypes of E. atriventris?
 How can we display these lack of differences in a visually pleasing way?

+I will explore these questions with histograms of the morphological data separated by the 2 geographic types, and then explore further from there.

+A PCA to explore multiple characters at once is a good idea.